status-im/status-mobile/nix/README.md

     build-number = 9999;   # Used for versionCode and CFBundleVersion in Android and iOS respectively android = {
-      gradle-opts = "";    # Gradle options passed for Android builds keystore-path = "";  # Path to keystore for signing the APK abi-split = false;   # If APKs should be split based on architectures abi-include = "x86"; # Android architectures to build for };
+      gradle-opts = "";    # Gradle options passed for Android builds abi-split = false;   # If APKs should be split based on architectures abi-include = "x86"; # Android architectures to build for };